georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

 databases whose exact description would unnecessarily complicate the idea of the simplified architectures.

-We model all architectures in the C4 model [@c4-model-web].
+We model all architectures in the [C4 model](https://c4model.com/).
 The terminology is slightly different from other models.
 Components are static blocks of related functionality encapsulated by a well-defined interface.
 Containers are runtime deployable units that execute codes or